eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 - opening-time : time for opening the crossing (indicated by red-yellow state 'u') (default 3)
 - yellow-time : time for closing the crossing (default 3)

-When setting parameters, 'id' indicates the id of the rail-crossing junction and programID is always '0'.
+When setting parameters, `id` indicates the id of the rail-crossing junction and `programID` is always '0'.

 ```
 <additional>